Skip to content

 • GitHub Actions for versioning and documentation deployment

-These docs cover the deriva-ml library itself, for developers who already have a project and want to understand the library's concepts and APIs.
+These docs cover the deriva-ml library itself, for developers who already have an experiment repository and want to understand the library's concepts and APIs.
 Start with the User Guide for a task-oriented walkthrough, or jump to the API Reference for per-method documentation.

 Further reading